-More Countries Restrict Travel To Singapore As Local Coronavirus Cases Increase
+More Countries Issue Travel Advisories To Singapore As Local Coronavirus Cases Increase

 As the Singapore government takes serious measures to contain the coronavirus – now officially named Covid-19 – outbreak, other countries are doing their part too.